netgen/local-development-setup/xdebug/README.md

 ```
 php -v
 ```
-and select the appropriate port from the list found [here](https://ports.macports.org/port/php-xdebug/summary?search=xdebug&search_by=name).
+and select the appropriate port from the list found [here](https://ports.macports.org/?search=xdebug&search_by=name).

-For example, if your php version is 7.4, you'll need to execute
+For example, if your PHP version is 7.4, you'll need to execute
 ```
 sudo port install php74-xdebug
 ```